tmaxerova/genepop-colony-kingroup-converter/README.md

 # genepop-colony-kingroup-converter
-Amateurish but hopefully functional scripts to convert data between genepop, colony and kingroup formats, as well as to get the proportion of heterozygosity for every SNP and individual in dataset.
+Amateurish but hopefully functional R scripts to convert data between GENEPOP, COLONY and KINGROUP txt formats, as well as to generate diagnostics tables with proportion of heterozygosity for every SNP and individual in dataset.